Which of these fraud scenarios is worse?

 If you had to choose one of these, which would it be?

-#1: A patient pays $100.
-Your employee steals the $100 and covers the theft by recording a write-off of $100 on the patient’s ledger.
+#1: A patient pays $100 for services rendered.
+Your employee steals the $100 and covers up the theft by recording a write-off of $100 on the patient’s ledger.

 So how are theses two scenarios different?

-They differ in who receives benefit from the employee’s financial misconduct.
+They differ because of who received the benefit of the employee’s financial misconduct.

 Let’s call this scheme “Ma Barker”